2i2c-org/team-compass/services/interactive-computing/incidents/after-incident.md

 ### Responsibility

-It's the {role}`Technical Lead`'s responsibility to make sure that an absolute minimum sized task to mitigate the issue that caused this incident, exists and the responsibility of the {role}`Technical Lead` & {role}`Engineering Manager` to advocate for bringing it in during the next sprint.
+It's the [Technical Lead](#role:technology-lead)'s responsibility to make sure that an absolute minimum sized task to mitigate the issue that caused this incident, exists and the responsibility of the [Technical Lead](#role:technology-lead) & [Engineering Manager](#role:engineering-manager) to advocate for bringing it in during the next sprint.

 (incidents:create-report)=